niloy1hasan/Customer-Support-Ticketing-System/README.md

  ## Question & Answer
- - What is JSX, and why is it used?
+ **What is JSX, and why is it used?**

- ### Answer:
+ #### Answer:

+ JSX is Javascript XML.
+It is used in React to write HTML-like code inside Javascript.

- - What is the difference between State and Props?
+ **What is the difference between State and Props?**

- ### Answer:
+ #### Answer:

+State: State is used to store data that can change over time within a component.

+Props: Props are parameters passed to a React component to provide data.

- - What is the useState hook, and how does it work?
+ **What is the useState hook, and how does it work?**

- ### Answer:
+ #### Answer:

+ useState hook is allow to store data, change data, and notify data changed where data used.

+ useState function return to values.
+ - state value
+ - function for updating value

+ example: const [count, setCount] = useState(0);

- - How can you share state between components in React?
+ **How can you share state between components in React?**

- ### Answer:
+ #### Answer:

+ Props drilling:
+ Pass state value as props from a parent to child components.

+Lifting state up:
+Pass a function from the parent to the child as a prop.
+The child calls this function to send data back to the parent or update value.

- - How is event handling done in React?
+ **How is event handling done in React?**
+  #### Answer:

+  1. Inline function:
+  - onClick={() => alert('message')}

+  2. External function:
+  - onClick={() => showAlert()}